Rev.Christopher Constantinides, Presiding Priest

 In June of 1983, Fr.
 Christopher and Angie moved to the Chicagoland area, serving St. Iakovos Greek Orthodox Church in Valparaiso, Indiana until 1987.
 Fr.
 Christopher then was assigned to St. Athanasios Greek Orthodox Church in Aurora, Illinois.
 During their time in Chicago, Presvytera Angie joined the National Sisterhood of Presvyteres board, where she served for 12 years.
 She was elected to the office of President in 2000 and held the office for 4 years.
 She is still actively involved in the National and local Sisterhood, and calls Presvyteres from across the country her friends.

-In August of 2002, Fr.
+In August 2002, Fr.
 Christopher and Angie moved to St. George Greek Orthodox Church in Bethesda, Maryland where he served until 2006.
 In August 2006 Fr.
 Christopher and Angie returned to Holy Trinity in Dallas, Texas, where he served as the Proistamenos until 2017.

 For over 35 years of ministry, Fr.
 Christopher has cultivated a strong ministry rooted in the youth, and has participated in Ionian Village, the Archdiocesan Summer Camp in Greece several times, as well as his local metropolis camps and programs.
 Fr.
 Christopher has spearheaded expansion and fundraising projects at several of his assignments, and believes that a ministry of true stewardship is the basis for any meaningful service in the church.

 In 2017, Fr.
 Christopher and Angie moved to the Cathedral of St. Paul in Hempstead, New York to begin a new and exciting ministry.
 Fr.
 Christopher and Angie are the proud parents of Fr.
-Evagoras (Maria) and Phillip (Alexis) and the proud grandparents of Christopher Andonios, Yianni Andrew, Christopher Harold, Vincent Phillip and Alexander Stavros
+Evagoras (Maria) and Phillip (Alexis) and and the proud grandparents of Christopher Andonios, Yianni Andrew, Christopher Harold, Vincent Phillip, Alexander Stavros and Vivian Aggeliki.

 Voice: (516) 483-5700